Arts Research. Journalism. Interviews. Photography - Arts Project Management & Gallery Support

 The condition is also the key.
 Hand-crafted or hand-finished items are often highly prized because no two examples will ever be exactly alike.

 An item is considered antique if it is desirable or collectable because of its age, rarity or relative condition.
-Generally, items are antique of they're over 100 years old.
+Generally, items are antique if they're over 100 years old.
 There are some exceptions to this, such as cars, but it's a good rule of thumb.

 What else will you be up to this year?

 In addition to completing filming, which starts again in March, restoring my historic house and spending quality time with my family, I am looking forward to doing a series of talks at country house and historic venues, which were instigated after the lifting of lockdown in 2021 through Phillipa, my freelance researcher and talks co-ordinator/pr strategist, who is also a journalist and photographer - the first of my talks being at the King's Lynn Festival St George's Guildhall on heritage crafts followed by and Holt Festival in 2022.
-These were followed through in 2023 with Syon House, Peterborough Cathedral and Lytham Hall, joint winner of the Historic Houses Restoration Award.
+These were followed through in 2023 with Syon House, Peterborough Cathedral, and Lytham Hall, joint winners of the Historic Houses Restoration Award.

-My 2024 talks programme will include Lincoln Cathedral, (tbc), Belvoir Castle, 20th and 21st July), Bowood House, (4th September), when I look forward to provide a talk, valuation and discuss an important item from the Bowood House Art Collection, and Lytham Hall, (22nd September), and perhaps one or two other surprises!
+My 2024 talks programme will include Belvoir Castle, 20th and 21st July), Bowood House, (4th September), when I look forward to providing a talk, valuation, and discuss an important item from the Bowood House Art Collection, and Lytham Hall, (22nd September).

-In November 2024 I began a new role out of television as Head of Valuations at Henry Aldridge & Son Ltd, a family run firm of auctioneers in Devizies, with a global reputation, where 'I am looking forward to working with clients across the country to ensure they receive the right advice around selling their items, whether they are individual pieces, private collections or complete estates.
+In November 2024 I began a new role out of television as Head of Valuations at Henry Aldridge & Son Ltd, a family-run firm of auctioneers in Devizes, with a global reputation, where 'I am looking forward to working with clients across the country to ensure they receive the right advice around selling their items, whether they are individual pieces, private collections or complete estates.
 I am very much looking forward to developing a new area of business, with regular valuation day opportunities to ensure clients across the region benefit from the expertise and experience of the Aldridge Team.'

 PAUL'S TOP TIPS